alemart/encantar-js/docs/api/plugin-aframe.md

 ## Events

-### ar-started
+### arstarted

-The `ar-started` event is emitted when the main loop of the AR scene is set up, just after the AR session starts.
+This event is emitted on the scene when the main loop of the AR scene is set up, just after the AR session starts.

+*Since:* 0.4.2.
+Previously, this event was called *ar-started*.

 **Details**